TimMangan/App-Info/docs/Windows/Techsmith/Snagit/Packaging-MSIX.md

 # Packaging SnagIt for MSIX

-The app has been packaged in MSIX with the PSF and FileRedirectionFixup.
+The software was packaged on Windows 10 21H2 using Microsoft MSIX Packaging Tool 1.2022.512 with the PSF and FileRedirectionFixup using TMeditX.
 * FileRedirectionFixup might be needed to enable writing to a wide variety of ini and xml files.
 * TMEditX was used for the following fixups to the package produced by the MSIX Packaging Tool:
 * * Context Menus (you may choose to fix either "*" or "Directory" but not both due to AppXManifest limitations).